deenjohn/NodeRevision/Express/4- Routing.md

   });
 });

-router.route('/rooms/add')               //You can create chainable route handlers for a route path by using router.route() .get(function (req, res) {
+router.route('/rooms/add')                 // You can create chainable route handlers for a
+                                          // route path by using router.route()
+  .get(function (req, res) {
     res.render("add");
   })